William Shatner: Health

-Shatner began suffering from tinnitus, a hearing disorder, in the early 1990s.
+Shatner began suffering from tinnitus, a hearing disorder.
 Researchers think that tinnitus can be triggered by exposure to very loud noise, and Shatner believes that his falling prey to it might be the result of a pyrotechnical accident that happened during the shooting of the 1967 Star Trek episode "Arena".
 His condition has been ameliorated by habituation therapy that involved his wearing an earpiece delivering low-level white noise which "helped his brain put the tinnitus in the background".
 He is a supporter of a tinnitus charity, the American Tinnitus Association.

 Shatner revealed in 2020 that he suffers from swollen joints and various age-related "aches and pains".
 He treats his discomfort with cannabidiol oil, a dietary supplement extracted from cannabis.

 Work with horses

 In his spare time, Shatner enjoys breeding and showing American Saddlebreds and Quarter Horses.
 He rode one of his own mares, Great Belles of Fire, in Star Trek Generations.
 He has a 360 acre farm near Versailles, Kentucky, named Belle Reve Farm (from the French beau rêve, "Beautiful Dream" – Belle Reve was the name of Blanche Dubois' and her sister Stella's family home in A Streetcar Named Desire), where he raises American Saddlebreds.
 Three of his notable horses are Call Me Ringo, Revival, and Sultan's Great Day.

 In 2018, Shatner was awarded the National Reining Horse Association Lifetime Achievement Award in the National Reining Horse Association Hall of Fame.
 In 2019, he won a world championship with his Standardbred road horse Track Star while showing at the Kentucky State Fair World's Championship Horse Show in Louisville.